hoteet123/broadcastClient/README.md

 Linux/Raspbian environments.
 If no stream URL is supplied, it defaults to `http://nas.3no.kr/test.mp4`.

+Config messages may also include `Resolution` (e.g. `"1920x1080"`) and `Orientation` (0-4) fields.
+When present, the client attempts to update the system's display settings accordingly on Windows and Linux (including Raspberry Pi and Orange Pi) using platform specific commands.

 The client also handles playlist messages.
 When a playlist is received it is passed to `vlc_playlist.py` for fullscreen playback.
 A subsequent `play-media` command with a `media_id` will immediately start playback of